 IMPORTANT: You are responsible for obtaining the proper travel documents for the destinations on your itinerary.

-Passports: Your U.S. passport should be valid at least 6 months or longer after the date of travel.
+Passports: Your U.S. passport should be valid at least 6 months or longer beyond the dates of travel.
 Passport applications are available at most U.S. Post Offices, as well as at regional Passport Agencies.
 To learn how to apply for a U.S. Passport including expedited services, click here.
 Passengers requiring visas, whether obtained in advance or locally upon arrival, should ensure that their passport has unstamped visa pages.

 Visas: If a visa is required and cannot be obtained upon arrival in your destination, you should make arrangements with the appropriate foreign consular representative, allowing enough time for mailing and processing.
 Alternatively, you may obtain a visa through a fee-based service such as GEN VISA.
 Please note that GEN VISA is unable to assist passengers who choose to apply for their visas directly.

 Double Entry/ Multiple Entry Visas: If your itinerary involves entering a country, leaving and then later re-entering the same country, you may require a double-entry or multiple entry visa.
 Be sure to describe your itinerary clearly when contacting a foreign consular representative.